 Billing errors are common, and the most expensive error for patients is when [they] are billed an “out-of-network” charge”

-But there’s a number of other billing errors to look out for as well.
-If these mistakes go undetected, you may end up paying way more than you should be.
+But there’s a number of other errors to look out for as well.
+If these mistakes go undetected, your hospital bills could be much higher than they should be.

-To identify possible billing errors, review the explanation of benefits (EOB) document and call the billing department.
+To identify possible billing mistakes, review the explanation of benefits (EOB) document and call the hospital’s billing department.

 The billing department can conduct a detailed review of your statement.
-In doing so, you may discover you owe less than what the bill states, due to a coding issue.
-There’s also a chance the insurance company made an error when processing the claim.
+In doing so, you may find that you owe less than what the bill states due to a coding issue.
+There’s also a chance that your insurance company made an error when processing the claim.